Mi’kmaq History and People: December - Kiskewikús - Chief Moon, winter Month

-Compiled by Jasen Sylvester Benwah
+Compiled by J Benwah

 |

-| jes'n penwa |
+jes'n penwa |

 - December 5, 1767 - A letter from Governor Hugh Palliser to the Earl of Shelburne stated that some 175 Mi'kmaq were reported along the coast in the Bay of Despair region and trading with French merchants (PRO 1767c).